MLT Distance Learning Program

-- In most instances, because of the large number of applicants, acceptance into the first year of the program is done using a lottery system.
+- Acceptance to the program will be based on a point system outlined in the MLT packet and on the Admissions page.
 The number of students accepted varies depending on the location, and the availability of clinical sites within the area.
 Most clinical providers have very limited capacity and can only accommodate a few students each year.
 Selection into the program begins after mid April.

 - Do students need to travel to take any classes?

 - All MLT classes are available online; however, periodic travel to Portland and Eugene is required for MLT campus based laboratory activities.
 These full day, campus based laboratory exercises occur 3-4 times each quarter.
 Sometimes the labs are spread throughout the term, and on other occasions they are conducted over a long weekend.

 - Examinations are required to be proctored at testing centers approved by the MLT Department.
 Expect 3 to 4 midterm examinations per term plus finals exams.